maciejmikosik/testory/doc/tutorial.md

 ### Capturing

-Use captor if you do not care about argument value during stubbing or verification.
+Use **any** if you do not care about argument value during stubbing or verification.

         given(willReturn(false), list).contains(any(Object.class));
         thenCalled(list).add(any(Object.class));